By Susie Reese

 Melbourne has exciting surrounding areas like St. Kilda with a family-friendly beach and boardwalk; Mornington Peninsula with seaside villages, vineyards, golf courses and national parks; and Yarra Valley with wineries, waterfalls and hot-air balloon rides.

 Visit Melbourne and experience Eureka Skydeck 88, a Lanes & Arcades Tour, Great Ocean Road, and the Phillip Islands Penguins Up Late.
-Book now with Worldwide Traveler.

 Sydney likes you, too (but not as much as Melbourne)